+Graduation

-Graduation Credits Earned Above Requirements for a Degree
+Credits Earned Above Requirements for a Degree

-When students earn credits in addition to those required in the planned program of study, a request may be made to the dean of Graduate Studies to have the extra coursework defined on the transcript as postdegree credit.
+When students earn credits in addition to those required in the planned program of study, a request may be made to the dean of the School of Graduate Studies to have the extra coursework defined on the transcript as post-degree credit.
 The request must be made prior to awarding of the degree and cannot be so defined once the degree is awarded.
 The School of Graduate Studies will not interpret or alter the transcript once the degree is awarded.